sindrebroch/ha-flexit/README.md

 This also goes for away_delay.
 If this is set, the integration switches to Away right away, but it only activates after the delay has passed.

-## Known issues

-- [ ] Stuck in Away-mode.

-  If you turn on away-mode with delay set, and set the delay to 0 before switching modes it will be stuck in away-mode.
-This is because the API "toggles" these modes on and off, and I haven't found any good ways of reading from the API if the mode is set with delay or not.
-Therefore we use the delay-variable at runtime to check if we should toggle it off.

-## Roadmap

-- [ ] Be able to set Calendar-mode
-- [ ] Entities to set modifications
-  - [ ] Calendar Temporary override

 ## Service information

 ### Service status